 Key POS for .NET Features

-.NET Interfaces for POS Peripherals
+.NET Interface Classes for POS Peripherals

-POS for .NET defines interfaces for the devices defined in version 1.8 of UnifiedPOS.
-Devices added in version 1.9 and 1.10 (this version) will be defined in a future UnifiedPOS version release.
+POS for .NET supplies interface classes for peripheral devices defined in the UnifiedPOS specification.
+The interface classes provide the entry points as specified in the UnifiedPOS specification, but offer minimal functionality

 Base Classes for Service Objects

-The Base classes implement routine functionality of Service Objects by device type.
-This helps to simplify development of SOs, improve overall quality and consistency, and reduce development time.
+POS for .NET supplies fully functional Base classes that extend their corresponding Basic classes with device-specific members for nine primary UnifiedPOS device types.
+You could think of these classes as enhanced or extended Basic classes.
+Because Base classes provide a nearly complete implementation, Service Object developers should derive from these classes whenever possible.

 Basic Classes for Service Objects

-The Basic classes implement the common behavior of Service Objects.
-Some examples of common behavior include:

-Open();

-Claim();

-DeviceEnabled();
+POS for .NET Basic classes contain basic functional support for peripheral devices defined in the UnifiedPOS specification.
+Basic classes provide generic support for opening, claiming, and enabling the device, device statistics, and management of delivering events to the application.
+In addition, each Basic class contains a set of inherited and protected methods that can be implemented by the Service Object.

 Plug and Play

 POS for .NET helps to bring retail peripherals to the same parity as standard PC desktop peripherals which can use the Plug and Play (PnP) Windows architecture.
 PnP is a feature of Windows that, with little or no user intervention, automatically installs drivers when their corresponding hardware peripherals are plugged into a PC.
 Currently PnP is not a feature of a UnifiedPOS implementation but usage of PnP devices is supported along with UnifiedPOS devices.
 For more information about supporting PnP, see http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dnwue/html/ch11j.asp.